sfajfer/Master-of-Gu/gu index/Gu Index.md

 Creatures have to be cut off their branch as a combat action to be freed (or it can be destroyed as part of an attack, with 1 hit point).
 This leaves a wooden cap attached to the body that can be safely cut away over the course of an hour.

+[**Upgrade Path: Burning Canopy Blessing Gu**]

+### Photosynthesis Gu
+*Rank 2 Tonic*

+Next Rank: Clorophyl Armor Gu

+Cost: 14 portions

+Range: Self

+Health: 12

+Food: Direct sunlight for 1 hour

+Effect: Can only be activated while in direct sunlight.
+At the end of each of your turns, you regain 12 hit points.
+This effect ends if you take damage to your hit points or leave direct sunlight.
+Photosynthesizing for 1 hour a day replaces your need to eat.

+### Clorophyl Armor Gu
+*Rank 3 Tonic*

+Previous Rank: Photosynthesis Gu

+Next Rank: Phoenix Mantle Gu

+Cost: 6 portions

+Range: Self

+Health: 14

+Food: Direct sunlight for 8 hours

+Keywords: [**Sustained**]

+Effect: A scaly green armor covers your body.
+While sustained, you regain 15 hit points at the end of each of your turns as long as you're in direct sunlight.
+Force and rending damage are dealt to the armor instead of your hit points.
+The armor has 80 hit points, and once it is broken, the effect ends.

+### Phoenix Mantle Gu
+*Rank 4 Tonic*

+Previous Rank: Clorophyl Armor Gu

+Next Rank: Burning Canopy Blessing Gu

+Cost: 8 portions

+Range: Self

+Health: 14

+Food: 10 g of Imperial Phoenix feathers (1,500 primeval stones)

+Keywords: [**Sustained**]

+Effect: A shawl of light wraps around your head, shedding sunlight in a 30 foot radius.
+While sustained, if your hit points would be reduced to 0, instead the shawl bursts into flames and your hit points are restored to their maximum.
+Phoenix Mantle Gu takes 13 damage and becomes unusable for 24 hours.

 ### Burning Canopy Blessing Gu
 *Rank 5 Tonic*

+Previous Rank: Phoenix Mantle Gu

 Cost: 40 portions